justinmklam/personal-blog/content/posts/2021/06/chicken-coop.md

 type = "blog"

 +++
+# Backstory

 Back in 2018, we decided to raise chickens in our urban backyard, all in the name of being able to have fresh eggs every morning.
-Our city had bylaws on having chickens in the city, which included:
+Our city had bylaws on having chickens, which included:

 * A maximum of 4 hens (no roosters), 4 months or older
 * Ducks, turkeys, or other livestock are not allowed